azazellochg/temscript/docs/remote.rst

  * ZMQ (port 5555)
  * GRPC (port 50051)

+If you would like to use ZMQ server, you need to install ZMQ server on the microscope PC and ``pyzmq`` on the client PC (via pip: `py -m pip install pyzmq`).

+If you would like to use GRPC server, you need to install it via pip (`py -m pip install grpcio`) on both client and server PC.

 .. warning::

     The server provides no means of security or authorization control itself.